-Acceptance into a degree program is determined by the Office of Admissions.
-(Some programs may have additional admission standards)
+Acceptance into a degree program is determined by the Office of Admissions (some programs may have additional admission requirements).

-Transfer credit from other institutions and credit earned at UHCL is not automatically applied toward the completion of UHCL degrees.
+Transfer credit from other institutions and credit earned at UHCL may not automatically be applied or applicable toward the completion of UHCL degrees.

-- Coursework applicable to UHCL degree requirements are confirmed, once the Candidate Plan of Study (CPS) has been completed by the department and provided to students. - Students who were not enrolled for 12 months, must contact their academic adviser to receive a revised CPS, based on new or revised degree requirements.
+- Technical coursework is not applicable toward academic program requirements.
+UHCL technical degree programs allow only specific types and amounts of technical credit in transfer (see Granting Credit by Exception). - Coursework applicable to UHCL degree requirements are confirmed, once the Candidate Plan of Study (CPS) has been completed by the academic department and provided to students. - Returning students, who were not enrolled for 12 consecutive months, must contact their academic adviser to receive their revised CPS.
+The new CPS may contain new or revised degree requirements, as coursework formerly included, may no longer be acceptable toward the current UHCL degree.